Quasi-potentials in the Nonequilibrium Stationary States or a method to get explicit solutions of Hamilton-Jacobi equations: I. Introduction

 Bertini and coworkers introduced further improvement by formulating the Macroscopic Fluctuation Theory (MFT) \cite{Bertini0}.
 MFT was formulated based on many previous rigorous results connecting microscopic stochastic lattice models with their corresponding macroscopic dynamical equations.
 Large deviation formulas were also obtained, and thus, the mesoscopic description of such systems.
 They compiled all this information to define a theory that is a generalization of the already known fluctuating hydrodynamics \cite{Fox}.
 That is, systems described by hydrodynamic continuum fields that evolve following a Langevin-like equation.
-First, they computed the quasi-potential for the zeroth range process, and they found that it is local.
+First, they computed the quasipotential for the zero-range model, and they found that it is local.
 Moreover, they applied MFT to the continuum mesoscopic version of the SSE model.
-They found that the quasipotential obtained by Derrida et al. (Eqs. (\ref{ss1}) and \ref{ss2}) was also the solution of the Hamilton-Jacobi equation that defined the quasi-potential in the MFT.
-Bertini et al. \cite{Bertini1} obtained the quasi-potential for the mesoscopic version of the Kipnis, Marchioro, Presutti model for heat conduction (KMP)\cite{KMP}.
-In fact, they proposed a functional $G[\eta,\tilde\eta]$ inspired by eq. (\ref{ss2}), and they showed that it was the solution of the corresponding Hamilton-Jacobi equation from MFT.
-They also found that the quasipotential for the boundary driven ASEP from Enaud and Derrida \cite{Enaud} was also the solution for the MFT \cite{Bertini2} and expanded such result when the field is strong enough, and it points against the gradient \cite{Bertini3}.
-In this case, they explicitly found a Lagrangian Transition, that is, the quasipotential has non-differential behavior.
+They found that the quasipotential obtained by Derrida et al. (Eqs. (\ref{ss1}) and \ref{ss2}) was also the solution of the Hamilton-Jacobi equation that defined the quasipotential in MFT.
+Bertini et al. \cite{Bertini1} obtained the quasipotential for the mesoscopic version of the Kipnis, Marchioro, Presutti model for heat conduction (KMP)\cite{KMP}.
+In fact, they proposed a functional $G[\eta,\tilde\eta]$ inspired by eq.(\ref{ss2}), and they showed that it was the solution of the corresponding Hamilton-Jacobi equation from MFT.
+They also found that the quasipotential for the boundary driven ASEP from Enaud and Derrida \cite{Enaud} was also the solution for the MFT \cite{Bertini2} and expanded such result when the drift due to the external field is strong enough, and it points against to that due to the density gradient \cite{Bertini3}.
+They explicitly found a Lagrangian Transition, that is, the quasipotential has non-differential behavior in this case.
 All these results showed that MFT had solid theoretical grounds to describe non-equilibrium systems at the mesoscopic level correctly.
-Let us mention that the quasi-potentials study is just a part of the set of properties of non-equilibrium systems that MFT describes self-consistently.
+Let us mention that the quasipotentials study is just a part of the set of properties of non-equilibrium systems that MFT describes self-consistently.
 A fascinating review of many aspects that MFT sheds some light on can be found in ref.\cite{Bertini}.